Veteran US Senator Dead at 92

 Representative Lauren Boebert posted on social media that Campbell was “a distinguished member of the Northern Cheyenne tribe, Olympic athlete, military veteran, and groundbreaking leader who advocated for our wonderful state.”
 She noted that both he and Linda “were innovators for Colorado and established a heritage of resilience, public service, and forward-thinking that will motivate future generations.”

-Campbell played a significant role in creating the Sand Creek Massacre site as a unit of the National Park system.
+Campbell played a significant role in establishing the Sand Creek Massacre National Historic Site, which is administered by the National Park Service.
 He also helped establish Great Sand Dunes National Park in southern Colorado.

 Born April 13, 1933, in Auburn, California, Campbell served in the United States Air Force from 1951 to 1953, stationed in Korea.
 He attended San Jose State University, where he received a degree in 1957.

 Beyond politics, Campbell’s life encompassed remarkable athletic achievements.
-He competed in judo at the 1964 Tokyo Olympics, though he was injured at the Olympics and did not medal.
-He won a gold medal in judo at the Pan-American Games in 1963.
+He competed in judo at the 1964 Tokyo Olympics, but was injured and did not win a medal.
+He won a gold medal in judo at the 1963 Pan American Games.

 Campbell was also an award-winning jewelry designer, a craft he developed throughout his life.
 “I can show you his jewelry and explain to you what phase of his life he was in,” Shanan Campbell said.
 “It is almost like a journal.
 Nothing in his life is done haphazardly.
 Everything is done with clear intent.”

 His political career began somewhat unexpectedly.
-Campbell walked into a Democratic meeting in Durango and emerged as a nominee for state representative.
+Campbell walked into a Democratic meeting in Durango and emerged as a nominee for the state representative seat.
 He served in the Colorado state legislature before moving to the House of Representatives in 1987.

 Campbell’s 1995 party switch from Democrat to Republican shocked Colorado’s political establishment.
 The move came during his first Senate term, and he went on to win reelection as a Republican, serving until his retirement.

-As a member of the Northern Cheyenne tribe, Campbell brought unique perspectives to his legislative work.
-He focused extensively on Native American affairs throughout his congressional career, using his position to advocate for tribal issues and preserve Native American history.
+Campbell focused extensively on Native American affairs throughout his congressional career, using his position to advocate for tribal issues and preserve Native American history.

 Recent Articles